GrainLearning/grainLearning/docs/source/rnn.rst

 You can find some pre-trained models in in `rnn/train_models` and you can also load a model that you have trained.
 The function ``get_pretrained_model()`` will take care of checking if your model was trained via wandb or outside of it, as well as if only the weights were saved or the entire model.

 In this example, we are going to load the same dataset that we used for training, but we are going to predict from the `test` sub-dataset.
-Here you're free to pass any data having the same format (tf.data.Dataset) and input dimensions to the model: ()
+Here you're free to pass any data having the same format (tf.data.Dataset) and respecting the input dimensions of the model:

 .. code-block:: python
    :caption: predict_from_pre-trained.py